hannobraun/fornjot/README.md

 ### Basic modeling features

-At this point, Fornjot supports basic 2D shapes (sketches made from lines segments, circles, limited combinations between them), sweeping those 2D shapes along a straight path to create a 3D shape, and some very incomplete support for constructive solid geometry (CSG).
+At this point, Fornjot supports basic 2D shapes (sketches made from lines segments, circles, and limited combinations between them) and sweeping those 2D shapes along a straight path to create a 3D shape.

-The short- to mid-term priority is to provide solid CSG support, more flexible sketches, and more flexible sweeps (along a circle or helix).
+The short- to mid-term priority is to provide CSG support, more flexible sketches, and more flexible sweeps (along a circle or helix).
 Long-term, the plan is to keep adding more advanced CAD modeling features, to support even complex models and workflows.

 ### Supports the major desktop platforms